-The Children’s Summit is a four-day event that will take place virtually Jan.
+The Children’s Summit was a four-day event that took place virtually Jan.
 11 through Jan.
 14, 2022, bringing together experts from across Minnesota to create solutions for issues facing the state’s behavioral health system for young people.

-- Explore gaps in Minnesota’s current continuum of care
+- Explored gaps in Minnesota’s current continuum of care

-- Identify new approaches to build the road to health and resiliency for children
+- Identified new approaches to build the road to health and resiliency for children

-- Create immediate, actionable solutions for the urgent problems facing the mental health system of care for Minnesota’s young people
+- Created immediate, actionable solutions for the urgent problems facing the behavioral health system of care for Minnesota’s young people

-- Find solutions that will assure all children have access to behavioral health care at level of care appropriate for their needs.
+- Found solutions that will help assure all children have access to behavioral health care at a level of care appropriate for their needs.

-Minnesota Department of Human Services and the Governor’s Children’s Cabinet are hosting the Children’s Summit.
-Participants in the Summit’s working sessions will include experts and leaders from a variety of children-serving servings across Minnesota, including leaders in the fields of health, education, child protection, child development, corrections, and more.
+Minnesota Department of Human Services and the Governor’s Children’s Cabinet hosted the 2022 Children’s Summit.
+Participants in the summit’s working sessions will included experts and leaders from a variety of children-serving systems across Minnesota, including leaders in the fields of health, education, child protection, child development, corrections, and more.